ThoughtWorks-SEA/developer-training/docs/frontend/react-router.md

 <Route path="/food/:id" component={Food} />
 ```

-try accessing `/food/2`
-The Component will then displays "you have selected: laksa".
+Try accessing `/food/2` - the Component will display "you have selected: laksa".

 ## Exercise